Château Belle-Vue Haut-Médoc 2020 - Cru Bourgeois Exceptionnel

 About the wine:

-The nose features notes of blackcurrant and cherry, along with hints of baking spices and gravel.
-The medium- to full-bodied palate is tightly structured, with dense, chalky tannins that will need some time to soften and fully integrate.
+The nose features notes of blackcurrant and cherry, as well as hints of baking spices and gravel.
+The medium- to full-bodied palate is tightly structured with dense, chalky tannins that will need a little time to soften and fully integrate.
 The finish is mineral.
 Best enjoyed starting in 2025.

 Yves Beck